WLOY (Loyola University Maryland)

-WLOY Loyola Radio is a non-commercial college radio station owned and operated by Loyola University Maryland, broadcasting on 1620 kHz AM, campus cable channels 3 and 35, and streaming on wloy.org, and iTunes, based in Baltimore and Timonium, Maryland.
+WLOY Loyola Radio is a non-commercial college radio station owned and operated by Loyola University Maryland, broadcasting on 1620 AM (as a low-power unlicensed Part 15 signal), campus cable channels 3 and 35, and streaming on wloy.org, and iTunes, based in Baltimore and Timonium, Maryland.
 WLOY operates multiple synchronized transmission locations under Part 15 of the FCC regulations, as well as on the Internet via multiple radio formats.

 Founding

 Campus radio at Loyola dates to 1975, when a carrier-current AM station launched as WVLC and was renamed WLCR in 1976; the operation closed in 1996 during renovations to the student center.

 Loyola built new radio facilities in Bellarmine Hall in fall 2002 and relaunched student broadcasting as WLOY.
-The station began full-time operations on March 19, 2003, transmitting at 1620 kHz AM under FCC Part 15 and streaming online.
+The station began full-time operations on March 19, 2003, transmitting at 1620 kHz under FCC Part 15 and streaming online.

 Early station leadership included operations manager John Devecka and first student general manager Bill Coveney.